imtiazziko/Variational-Fair-Clustering/README.md

 ```
 sh evaluate_Fair_clustering.sh
 ```
-For different dataset and parameters change the above script according to the argparse commands needed.
+For different dataset and parameters change the above script according to the required arguments described in [test_fair_clustering.py](./test_fair_clustering.py).